 Required documentation from 1 January 2021

 From 1 December 2020, you can apply for residence status for British citizens with the Swedish Migration Agency.
 When you receive your residence status, scan the original document verifying your status and upload it to your account here at Universityadmissions.se.
+Please note that the deadline to apply for residence status for British citizens is 31 December 2021.

 If your residence decision has not arrived